Regulatory requirements, ethics, LLP and conflicts

 Conclusion

 While taking care to ensure your organisation stays compliant, you’ll also have regulatory obligations of your own.
-As well as demonstrating competency, legal knowledge and adhering to the SRA Code of Conduct, you may also be subject to the FCA SMR.
-Ethical dilemmas and conflicts of interest are not uncommon in in-house legal life and you’ll need to keep yourself informed about judgements that affect legal professional privilege.
+As well as demonstrating competency, legal knowledge and adhering to the SRA Code of Conduct, if appropriate, it is critical that you understand how your professional obligations require you to act in circumstances of ethical dilemma and in relation to legal professional privilege.